Summary

 A program’s public key is sometimes called a ‘program ID’ or ‘program address’.

-For example, a Orbition Native Chain client making a transaction transferring some USDC with a memo saying ‘thanks’ would have two instructions:
+For example, a Orbition Native Chain client making a transaction transferring some USDC with a memo saying ‘thanks’ would have two instructions:- one instruction for the Token program’s

 transfer

 Data for Orbition Native Chain programs are stored in program-derived addresses (PDAs).
-Orbition Native Chain’s PDAs can be thought of as a key/value store:
+Orbition Native Chain’s PDAs can be thought of as a key/value store:- The ‘key’ is the address of the PDA, which is determined by

 seeds